 JOURNALIST, AUTHOR, HUMANITARIAN

-In 2017, Ms. Kangarlou anchored the entire live coverage of the Concordia Summits in New York City on the sidelines of the 72nd United Nations General Assembly.
-That same year, she was a keynote speaker at the first International Summit For Syrian Education in Istanbul where she addressed global leaders on the harrowing challenges faced by Syrians and refugee children worldwide.
-In 2018, she was awarded the prestigious Ted Sorensen award from Network 20/20 Foreign Policy group for her reporting and humanitarian work on the global refugee crisis.
+In 2016, as a result of her work in the field, Tara founded Art of Hope, the first American nonprofit strictly focused on supporting the mental health and psychosocial needs of war-torn refugees in Lebanon—a country with the largest concentration of refugees per capita in the world.
+In 2017, she anchored the entire live coverage of the Concordia Summits in New York City on the sidelines of the 72nd United Nations General Assembly.
+That same year she was a keynote speaker at the first International Summit For Syrian Education in Istanbul where she addressed global leaders on the harrowing challenges faced by Syrians and other refugee children worldwide.
+In 2018 she was the recipient of the Ted Sorensen Award from Network 20/20 for her impact journalism and humanitarian work in conflict zones.

 Tara's award-winning debut book The Heartbeat of Iran was released on June 1st 2021 (IG Publishing).
 Far from being a political narrative, the book invites readers into the heart and soul of a country that's often seen through news headlines and a political fog that blurs the realities of life for millions of Iranians inside the country.
 Each chapter is a deeply nuanced, textured, and intimate journey into the diversity of beliefs, struggles, and complexities of life in today's Iran - all told through the real stories of its people.